A Long and Slow Surrender

 Truth Will Prevail, Electra, TX, 2018

-The Fort Worth Connection to MLK, Juneteenth Museum, Ft.
+MLK Connection, Juneteenth Museum, Ft.
 Worth, TX, 2018

 Mowing Around the Monument, Greensboro, AL, 2018